phloxic/videojs-sprite-thumbnails/README.md

 The plugin also monitors all video sources on [loadstart](https://docs.videojs.com/player#event:loadstart) for a `spriteThumbnails` property which configures the plugin for this specific video.
 A typical use case are [playlists](#playlist-example).

-The sprite image is then loaded on demand, if and when the user moves the pointer on the seekbar.
+The image(s) are then loaded on demand, when the cursor hovers or moves over the progress bar.

 ### Playlist example